Localization involves adapting various elements of a site or software product’s user experience for a specific region or culture:

 3. Automate where you can

-Your localization testing process should obviously be thorough.
-But it should also be efficient.
-Automation can help you strike that balance.
+A good localization testing process is both thorough and efficient.
+Automation can help you strike the right balance.
 Deeply familiar with localization processes, Lucjan Suski, Co-Founder and CEO of Surfer, advises the following:

 “Use automation tools such as Selenium WebDriver where possible.
 This will allow you to quickly run through scenarios multiple times with varying input data before having humans test them manually afterward if needed.
 This way, you get maximum coverage while still ensuring quality output.
 After all, manual testers can spot issues quicker than machines sometimes due to their familiarity with native languages, for example.”